vanhoangkha/Networking-fundamentals/Day54_WAN_Architectures.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a708b6b4-6de5-4a72-8c77-13f569f4c2d5)

-Cáp Internet
+Cable Internet

-- Cáp Internet provides Internet Access via the same CATV (Cáp Television) lines used for TV service
+- Cable Internet provides Internet Access via the same CATV (Cable Television) lines used for TV service
-- Like DLS, a Cáp MODEM is required to convert DATA into a format suitable to be sent over the CATV CABLES.
+- Like DLS, a Cable MODEM is required to convert DATA into a format suitable to be sent over the CATV CABLES.
     - Like a DSL MODEM, this can be a separate device or built into the HOME Router

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a33bb999-83bc-49a8-ad37-e7ca91fcb954)